BarbaraMath/Lexical_Decision_Task/README.md

 3. Writing instructions within a script: based on the fact that instructions are too long it will make the script longer and wider in size.
 In the future it might be useful to use a combination of read text built-in-functions or uploading the text from .doc or .txt files, transferring them to a char variable and plotting them to a figure.

-_This code was co-created with Tiffany Matej Hrkalovic_
+_This code was co-created with Tiffany Matej Hrkalovic._

 ### References